WELCOME!

 Latest papers:

-• Weak Crossover in Spanish Relative Clauses” with Greg Scontras and Masha Polinsky out now in Probus! [link]
+• Weak Crossover in Spanish Relative Clauses” with Greg Scontras and Masha Polinsky in Probus: [link]

-• Wh-questions and predication in Mayan” with Justin Royer and Cristina Buenrostro under review; see [here] for current version!
+• Wh-questions and predication in Mayan” with Justin Royer and Cristina Buenrostro under review: [link] to latest version.

 • Book chapter “VP-ellipsis in Spanish” under review; e-mail me for a draft!